KmWahba2000/web-demo/README.md

 ![image alt](https://github.com/KmWahba2000/web-demo/blob/6958f12f91bbf0240159f6361da3adc9db927f4e/Assets/6.png)

-### 4. Run the folloing command for the first time building the image:
+### 4. Run the following command for the first time building the image:

 ```bash
 docker compose up -d --build
 ```

 This builds the Docker image specified in the **Dockerfile** and starts the container as defined in **docker-compose.yml**.

 ### 5. Once the container is up, you can access the demo page at `http://localhost:9090`